 - The orangutans are fed bananas, sugar cane, papayas, oranges, pineapples, hard-boiled eggs, coconuts and sweet potatoes.

 - When visiting the orangutan sanctuary, you must respect the fact that these are wild animals, not domesticated like your dog or cat.
 You can get a cool enough Instagram photo without you being right up close to the orangutan and the centre asks you to respect a 6-metre rule at all times.

 - Do not bring any food or drink into the centre, this will confuse the animals or they may even approach you thinking that the food is for them.
-Good luck telling a 100-kilogram alpha male that it’s actually your banana!
+Good luck telling a 100-kilogram alpha male that it’s actually “your” banana in your backpack.

 - Do not smoke or litter on the grounds of the centre.

 - Do not collect any animals (yes, some people have done this before and still try it) or plants.
 This is the orangutans’ home, so don’t steal their already limited resources.